ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 Policies are rules that govern how delegatees can use tools.
 They:
 - Are immutable once published to IPFS
 - Can restrict various parameters of tool execution
-- Can be enabled or disabled by the admin
+- Can be enabled or disabled by the Admin
 - Apply to specific delegatee-tool combinations

 ## Common Use Cases